MicrosoftDocs/win32/desktop-src/ICS/windows-firewall-advanced-security-start-page.md

 ---
 title: Windows Firewall with Advanced Security
-description: Windows Firewall with Advanced Security helps to protect computers from unsolicited network traffic. ms.assetid: '8F33B96B-AA9A-46d5-8808-0F2D0723935B'
+description: Windows Firewall with Advanced Security helps to protect computers from unsolicited network traffic. ms.assetid: 8F33B96B-AA9A-46d5-8808-0F2D0723935B ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Windows Firewall with Advanced Security

 ## Purpose

 Windows Firewall with Advanced Security helps to protect computers from unsolicited network traffic.
 The Windows Firewall with Advanced Security APIs make it possible to programmatically manage the features of Windows Firewall with Advanced Security by allowing applications to create, enable, and disable firewall exceptions.
 Windows Firewall with Advanced Security is available only on Windows Vista and later.

 ## Where applicable